wcm-io/wcm-io-config/api/src/site/markdown/index.md

 ## About Configuration API

-API and SPI for configuration infrastructure.
+API and SPI for context-specific configuration.

 ### Maven Dependency